anas-zafar/agi-cognitive-foundations/README.md

 ### Why Token-Level Prediction Alone is Insufficient for AGI

 Current models like GPT-4, DeepSeek, and Grok capture surface linguistic patterns but fail to support complex mental representations grounded in the physical world.
-Lacking embodiment, causality, and self-reflection, they struggle with abstraction and goal-directed behavior—core requirements for AGI.
+Lacking embodiment, causality, and self-reflection, they struggle with abstraction and goal-directed behavior core requirements for AGI.

 ### Beyond Scaling: The Need for Architectural Innovation